 Video games have come a long way and with the advent of games like Skyrim, Crysis we take a step closer to more realism.
 Refined graphics and smoother frame rate is an important factor for good gaming experiences.
 A subtle lag or tear can be a distraction to high-end gamers and can even render the game unplayable.
 To tackle this, manufacturers came up with the V-Sync (Vertical Sync) technology which resolved the issue to some extent in the past.
-Currently, two graphics card manufacturer have come up with their own synchronization technologies to make games run smoothly: NVIDIA G-Sync and AMD FreeSync.
-In this article, we will be talking about the FreeSync technology and use it even if you own an NVIDIA GPU.
+Currently, two graphics card manufacturers have come up with their own synchronization technologies to make games run smoothly: NVIDIA G-Sync and AMD FreeSync.
+In this article, we will be talking about FreeSync technology and use it even if you own an NVIDIA GPU.

 “This post may contain affiliate links & we will be compensated if you make a purchase after clicking on our links” [Read More Here]

 Without Sync technology game screens tend to lag or tear.
 The refresh rate for computer monitors is fixed at 60Hz for regular monitors which means the screen will refresh the 1/60th of a second.
 But the thing is the frames per second (FPS) presented by the graphics card is not constant and fluctuates up and down.
 So there is a need to sync between the two or else it will lead to lag or tear.
 Most of the monitors are still at 60Hz while the performance of the graphics cards is getting better and better making it more difficult for the monitors leading to more misalignment and tearing issues.